 The Essence of African Literature

-African literature represents more than just stories; it embodies a legacy of voices, struggles, pride, resistance, and glory—all that Africa represents, passed down from griots to global bookshelves.
+African literature represents more than just stories; it embodies a legacy of voices, struggles, pride, and resilience—all that Africa represents, passed down from griots to global bookshelves.
 This literature combines oral traditions, ancestral knowledge, and modern storytelling to teach, preserve, and transform.

 Growing up in the Jahanka village of Dampha Kunda in Basse, The Gambia, I learned how stories can shape lives.
-I have friends from all the caste systems of the town: the smiths, the griots, the marabouts, the “slaves”, the peasants, and the wealthy ruling families… they all teach me something.
-I want to incorporate all these experiences into my stories to enrich Gambian literature with authentic narratives and prose.
+I have friends from all the caste systems of the town: the smiths, the griots, the marabouts, the peasants, and the wealthy.
+They all teach me something.
+I aim to incorporate all these experiences into my stories, enriching Gambian literature with authentic narratives and prose.

-During the winter months, we would gather around firesides, or during the day; we would follow the sounds of drums to street corners where griots entertained us.
+During the winter months, we would gather around firesides, and during the day, we would follow the sounds of drums to street corners, where griots would entertain us with their music.
 They educated us and preserved our languages for future generations.
 These griots embodied the soul of our people with their words.
 This oral foundation continues to resonate in African writing, although it is gradually fading.

 Learn more about griots and oral storytelling in African culture (Britannica)